top of page

 Insurance agent meets with young couple to review their coverage.

-Don’t feel bad if you don’t know how to run these meetings, you're not alone!
+Don’t feel bad if you don’t know how to run these meetings; you’re not alone!

 There are plenty of resources out there for you to use to learn and practice.